 Medicare “Participating” Suppliers are those suppliers who have agreed to what is known as “assignment” – this obliges them to only charge the Medicare-approved price.

-- the Medicare-enrolled “Participating” supplier can only charge your parent the 20% co-pay of the Medicare-approved price
+- the Medicare-enrolled “Participating” supplier can only charge you the 20% co-pay of the Medicare-approved price

-- if your parent has not met their annual Medicare deductible they will have to pay this as well
+- if you have not met your annual Medicare deductible for the year in case, you will have to pay this as well

 If the supplier is not a “Participating” Supplier ?